Gamecocks feel effects of coronavirus with NCAA decision to close tournament games to fans

 “At a time with all of WBB and especially @GamecockWbb FAMs attendance is booming we have this … my heart goes out to all of you who supported this year and leading up to this NCAA tourney,” Staley Tweeted Wednesday.
 “The flip side is (we) want #COVID19 to beat it as soon as possible.
 Until then we feel u FAMs.”

 Greenville stands to lose a substantial amount of money with the decision, since many USC fans who were planning on going may not want to stay in an Upstate hotel now.
-Messages to Greenville City Manager John McDonough and public relations head Beth Brotherton were not immediately returned.
+Messages to Greenville City Manager John McDonough and Chris Stone, President of VisitGreenvilleSC, were not immediately returned.

 Columbia and CLA may also take a hit.